KarimElsayad247/easygenerator-task/README.md

   Why Yaak?
 Well, Postman, Insomnia, Thunderclient, etc... are all bloated.
 Yaak feels nice to use and doesn't require accounts.
   I can also sync my collection with git, since it's all Yaml files.

+- CSRF Tokens: Would be nice to have, especially if there are more complicated forms.
+I'm used to getting them for free in Ruby on Rails so I didn't bother to figure out how to manually implement them till now.

+- Fine-Grained CORS policies: For now everything is just whitelisted.
+Ideally I would whitelist just a few specific domains.

+- HTTPS: Would need to figure out setting up a certificate with node apps.
+Didn't have time for that.